gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 >
 > This brings up a good point about what seems to be a glaring omission throughout both the articles: there is no discussion of different approaches for different levels of education.
 The authors don't seem to acknowledge that using technology to learn might have an entirely different effect for kids, teens, and lifelong learners of different ages.
 Collins and Halverson's conclusions make suggestions for many different age groups even though much of their argument seems to be based on how adults might continue to learn and Sawyer sort of lumps together all school-age kids, even though this represents a wide range of mental development.

-* * *

 ### Posted by FG

-First, I have to say that Belgium, France and pretty much the rest of Western Europe have been in the throes of reforming their education system to embrace more learner-friendly practices, as described in these papers, for the past 30 years or so, just like in the US, and with similarly unsubstantial results when it comes to adoption of these new practices... so this is familiar territory.
+First, I have to say that Belgium, France and pretty much the rest of Western Europe have been in the throes of reforming their education system to embrace more learner-friendly practices, as described in these papers, for the past 30 years or so, just like in the US, and with similarly unsubstantial results when it comes to adoption of these new practices… so this is familiar territory.

 I found Allan Collins and Richard Halverson's balanced approach to the new proposed system of education, with equal mention of its pluses and minuses, refreshing compared to the blind embrace that often comes from hardcore reformists:)

-Sawyer seems to fall in the latter category, as we are treated to sweeping black-and-white statements and broad generalizations about traditional education, such as "Constructivism explains why students often do not learn deeply by listening to a teacher or reading from a textbook," or in his rigid Table 1.1 comparing Deep Learning and Traditional Classroom Practices: "Learners memorize without reflecting on the purpose or on their own learning strategies," or "...carry out procedures without understanding how and why."
+Sawyer seems to fall in the latter category, as we are treated to sweeping black-and-white statements and broad generalizations about traditional education, such as "Constructivism explains why students often do not learn deeply by listening to a teacher or reading from a textbook," or in his rigid Table 1.1 comparing Deep Learning and Traditional Classroom Practices: "Learners memorize without reflecting on the purpose or on their own learning strategies," or "…carry out procedures without understanding how and why."
 I understand the point Sawyer is trying to make - that the new type of participatory learning offers a richer, more involved and ultimately more efficient way of learning new skills and knowledge.
 But we do know that schools and universities have produced great minds and innovators.
 And on my own little scale, I can say that I am the product of a traditional education, and I did memorize courses material, but I did so inquisitively, searching for my own additional information to complement it.

 For this reason, Collins and Halverson's more nuanced take is refreshing, such as when they acknowledge the commercial interests behind new educational technologies.